Out of the Depths (1945 film): Plot

 At the end of World War II, a U.S. Navy submarine receives an order to bring aboard Ito Kaita, a Korean American intelligence agent who joined with the resistance movement in Japanese-occupied Korea.
 The crew enthusiastically receives news of the surrender of Japan but gets into a skirmish with an Imperial Japanese Navy battleship refusing to surrender.
 After being rescued, Kaita informs the crew that a rogue Japanese aircraft carrier will attack the surrender ceremony aboard the USS Missouri in Tokyo Bay.
 A kamikaze attack from the rogue carrier destroys the submarine's antenna before they can warn their superiors.
 Captain Faversham is killed trying to fix it, and the submarine begins to sink and fill with chlorine after being hit.
 The crew decide to stop the carrier by ramming their submarine into it, and both ships explode.
-The four surviving men receive the Congressional Medal of Honor at the White House.
+The four surviving men receive the Medal of Honor at the White House.